 Meanwhile, mix a pinch of salt and turmeric powder in hot water.
 Keep aside.

-Spread the rice flour in a wide vessel or a plate.
-Gradually, sprinkle the turmeric mixed water to the flour and start mixing it.
 Keep sprinkling water until you reach the consistency - when gathered, the mixture should clump together in your hand easily and it should easily crumble when you put it back.
 Refer the image in the post under flour consistency.

 Then sieve the flour.
 This is important to avoid forming lumps and grains after the flour is cooked.

-Put this flour in a clean cloth and steam cook for about 12-15 minutes on med-high flame.
+Put this flour in a clean cloth and steam for about 12-15 minutes on med-high flame.

 Add jaggery in a pan and melt it.
-Add little water if required.
-Once it melts, filter it using a strainer to filter out the dirt's present in the jaggery.
+Add 2 tablespoons water.
+Once it melts, filter it using a strainer to filter out the dirt present in the jaggery.

-Pour this back in the pan and let it to boil.
+Pour this back in the pan and bring it to boil.
 Keep stirring until it reaches a hard jelly consistency.
 Please Refer notes 3 and the image in the post to check for the right consistency.
 It took about 12 minutes on medium high flame (electric stove) to achieve this.
 Be swift when handling jaggery syrup, it could easily become very hard.

-Turn off the stove and pour this on the flour.
+Turn off the stove and pour this on the flour and start mixing it.
 Be swift while doing this.
 Once the syrup gets hard its difficult to mix.
 Mix it well without forming any lumps.
 Refer Notes 4

-- Note that 1 cup of raw rice when ground gives approximately 2 cups of rice flour depending on the quality of the rice.
+- Note that 1 cup of raw rice when ground gives approximately 2 to 2.5 cups of rice flour depending on the quality of the rice.
 This flour can be used to make many other south Indian snacks.
 Click here to make arisi mavu / homemade rice flour

 - Sprinkle enough water so when you try to make a ball, it should hold and when you break it, it should fall like a sand.
 If the description is too confusing, just add water enough to gather it to a mass.